Emergency Medical Services for Children Program

-- The EMSC Advisory Committee completed guidelines for the inter-hospital transfer of severely ill or injured pediatric patients, and created a system to; 1.) formally recognize the ability of hospital emergency departments to stabilize and manage pediatric emergency patients, and 2.) recognize the ability of hospitals to care for critically ill and injured pediatric patients once they have been admitted through the emergency department.
+- The Emergency Medical Services for Children Advisory Committee completed guidelines for the inter-hospital transfer of severely ill or injured pediatric patients, and created a system to; 1.) formally recognize the ability of hospital emergency departments to stabilize and manage pediatric emergency patients, and 2.) recognize the ability of hospitals to care for critically ill and injured pediatric patients once they have been admitted through the emergency department.

-- The National Pediatric Readiness Project is a multi-phase quality improvement initiative to ensure that all U.S. emergency departments (ED) have the essential guidelines and resources in place to provide effective emergency care to children.
+- The National Pediatric Readiness Project is a multi-phase quality improvement initiative to ensure that all U.S. emergency departments have the essential guidelines and resources in place to provide effective emergency care to children.
 Rhode Island was part of cohort 2 and had a 100% response rate to the surveys.